n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 # Ubuntu

-### This first exercise shows how to containerise a very simple bit of code that runs in Ubuntu Linux.
+### This first exercise shows how to containerise a very simple bit of command line code that runs in an Ubuntu Linux container.
+###

 1. In VS Code File..Open Folder - navigate to docker-apps/linux/Ubuntu folder, so that the DOCKER file is in the current directory.
 2. Right click on the readme.md file from VS Exploer (LHS) and click Open Preview